hardcamls/zprize/ntt-build-instructions.md

 ## Building the Verilog Files

-We have done our RTL development in largely [Hardcaml](https://github.com/janestreet/hardcaml), with bits of Vivado HLS for writing C++ kernels to integrate with the Vitis platform.
+We have done our RTL development in [Hardcaml](https://github.com/janestreet/hardcaml), with bits of Vivado HLS for writing C++ kernels to integrate with the Vitis platform.
 Hardcaml generates Verilog files that can be fed into traditional vendor tools.